Computing the Bottleneck Distance between Persistent Homology Transforms: Treatment of Overlapping Difference Curves

 Suppose multiple curves achieve the value $d_\infty$ at $\omega^*$.
 Consider any two such curves $\Delta_{\alpha,\sigma}$ and $\Delta_{\beta,\tau}$.
 If these curves are geometrically distinct in every neighborhood of $\omega^*$, then they cross transversely at $\omega^*$, making it an isolated intersection point.
 This is a type-(ii) candidate.

 The more subtle case occurs when $\Delta_{\alpha,\sigma}$ and $\Delta_{\beta,\tau}$ coincide over an open interval $I$ containing $\omega^*$.
 This happens when the simplices share vertices that remain active throughout the interval.
-Over this interval, both curves have the same value, so the bottleneck distance is constant.
+Over this interval, both curves have the same value; if that value realizes the bottleneck distance throughout $I$, then $H$ is constant on $I$.
 The maximum over $I$ must be attained somewhere, and there are two possibilities.
 Either the maximum occurs at a critical point within $I$, in which case this critical point of $\Delta_{\alpha,\sigma}$ (and simultaneously of $\Delta_{\beta,\tau}$) is a type-(i) candidate.
 Or the maximum occurs at a boundary point of $I$, where the curves begin to separate.
 Such boundary points are precisely where the active vertices change or where the curves transition from overlapping to non-overlapping, and these are captured as intersection events in our type-(ii) candidates.

 In the most general case, many curves may coincide at $\omega^*$, but the same analysis applies.
 The value $d_\infty$ is realized by at least one combinatorially distinct curve, and either $\omega^*$ is a critical point of this curve or it is a point where curves meet or separate.
 Both cases are included in our candidate enumeration.